 What are the restrictions and problems with the current building?

-Once in the worship area the pews make access difficult, is inflexible, and is poorly heated with little storage.
-The rear rooms are somewhat unused being mainly the old toilet block, and the rest are impractical and no longer fit for purpose.
+Once in the worship area, the lighting is not as good as it could be to highlight the Grade 2 listed architectural features, and it is inefficiently heated with little storage.
+Much of the rear rooms are largely unused being mainly the old toilet block, and the rest are impractical and no longer fit for purpose.

-- To install new heating and sound system, refurbishing the upstairs pews at the same time.
+- To install new heating, lighting and sound systems.
 This would make the whole church welcoming, with a sense of arrival, accessible, practical, light and with a sense of space.